Researched by Thomas DeMichelePublished - March 12, 2019 Last Updated - March 22, 2023

 Physician Duncan MacDougall published a study in 1907 that concluded that a soul (or, in his own words, “soul substance”) may have weight.
 Specifically, the study, to some extent, implied that a soul might weigh “three-fourths of an ounce” or 21.3 grams.

 This data was gathered from a limited set of people in a nursing home who were weighed upon their death by MacDougall.

 While his findings did show that a few patients lost weight upon death, and one lost 21.3 grams specifically, the results were a bit all over the place.
 Ultimately only one of the six patients weighed lost the famed “21 grams.”

 Further, and somewhat disturbingly, MacDougall also allegedly poisoned 15 dogs and weighed them to test his theory… and none of them lost weight.
 This led MacDougall to conclude dogs didn’t have souls (?).

 With that covered, Snopes.com actually did a good breakdown of this subject.
-I have to be honest, I wanted to know the answer to this one, but I don’t care much to dive into the weight of dead bodies.
+I have to be honest, I wanted to know the answer to this one, but I don’t care much about diving into the weight of dead bodies.
 So with that in mind, check out the snopes.com article on the weight of a soul. 🙂

-FACT: “According to the Egyptians, after you died the god Anubis would put your soul on one side of a giant scale and he would put a feather on the other side.
+FACT: “According to the Egyptians, after you died, the god Anubis would put your soul on one side of a giant scale, and he would put a feather on the other side.
 Then Thoth would decide where you should go.
-The more bad things you had done in your life, the heavier your soul would be.
+The more bad things you have done in your life, the heavier your soul would be.
 If it was heavier than the feather, then you would have to go to the bad place.
-But if your soul was lighter than the feather, then you could go to the good place.” – quatr.us.
+But if your soul was lighter than the feather, then you could go to a good place.” – quatr.us.
 So perhaps the dogs were just very good boys, but the humans were more complex. <—- joking, just adding some humor to an otherwise “heavy” subject.